-Dr. Perlingeiro's laboratory is interested in understanding the molecular mechanisms controlling lineage-specific differentiation of pluripotent stem cells, and applying this information to generate tissue-specific stem/progenitor cells endowed with in vivo regenerative potential.
+Dr. Perlingeiro's laboratory is interested in understanding the molecular mechanisms controlling lineagespecific differentiation of pluripotent stem cells, and applying this information to generate tissue-specific stem/progenitor cells endowed with in vivo regenerative potential.
 Much of her work is focused on muscular dystrophies.

-Dr. Perlingeiro sits on the editorial boards for the Journal of Stem Cell Research and Therapy and Stem Cell Reviews and Reports; and has served on National Institutes of Health (NIH) Study Sections and other grants review committees.
-Dr. Perlingeiro is a member of several professional societies including the American Society of Gene and Cell Therapy, the International Society for Stem Cell Research, the American Society of Hematology, and the American Heart Association.
+Dr. Perlingeiro sits on the editorial boards for the Journal of Stem Cell Research and Therapy, Skeletal Muscle Journal and Stem Cell Research Journal; and is a member of the National Institutes of Health (NIH) Therapeutic Approaches to Genetic Diseases Study Section and the ASGCT Musculo-Skeletal Gene & Cell Therapy Committee.
+Dr. Perlingeiro is a member of several professional societies including the American Society of Gene and Cell Therapy, the International Society for Stem Cell Research and the American Society of Hematology.